Fed Chief's Remarks On Economy And Interest Rates Cheer Investors

 The phrase "just below" neutral might seem bland or innocuous.
 But those words from Federal Reserve Chairman Jerome Powell touched off a wave of optimism among investors who took them to mean the central bank may be winding down its interest rate hikes.

-The Dow Jones industrial average was up more than 500 points, or 2 percent, in afternoon trading.
+The Dow Jones industrial average closed up more than 600 points, or 2.6 percent, Wednesday.

 Powell said that the outlook for the U.S. economy remains solid and that interest rates are nearly within a "neutral" range.
 That appeared to signal that while the Fed may raise interest rates again next month, it isn't overly concerned about inflation, assuaging fears among many investors that rates will continue to climb for the foreseeable future.